 Tick IPM #5: Pathogens Found in Ticks Collected on School Grounds and Public Parks

-Drs.
-Lampman and Frye will highlight their highly effective Don’t Get Ticked New York! educational campaign.
+Ms. Lampman and Dr. Frye highlight their highly effective Don’t Get Ticked New York! educational campaign.
 They will explain the impetus for developing the campaign, along with their goals and what the campaign has achieved.

 Dr. Jody Gangloff-Kaufmann

 At the IPM Program Jody serves as the Coordinator of Community IPM, with a staff of 5 that cover all the integrated pest management issues that are nonagricultural.
 In this work, she and her colleagues promote IPM-based solutions for pests in homes, workplaces, parks, golf courses, schools, and a wide variety of other places.
 Dr. Gangloff-Kaufmann chaired the New York City Bed Bug Advisory Board, co-leads a working group called “The Scientific Coalition on Pest Exclusion (SCOPE)” and leads a tick awareness campaign called “Don’t Get Ticked, NY”, which can be found at www.dontgettickedny.org.

 Dr. Laura Goodman’s work has investigated mechanisms of pathogen emergence and development of novel high-throughput testing methods.
 Her research takes a One Health perspective on pathogen discovery and surveillance, with specific focus areas of tick-borne disease and antimicrobial resistance.